 Shrimp are Zero Points, a bonus for me!
 Therefore, I am using the little tasty bites as much as possible.
 While there are points to the grits, they are ok to eat as long as I tally them up.
-In fact, when I tallied up the points in my Weight Watchers online tool, it came out to 4 total points for a rich and hearty and satisfying meal.
+In fact, when I tallied up the points in my WW app, it tallied up to a meager 4 total points for a rich and hearty and satisfying meal.

 10 MINUTE SHRIMP & GRITS